rickb777/runtemplate/BUILTIN.md

  * `Ordered=true` - use this for types that are ordered (<, <=, >=, >), such as ints and floats.
  * `Numeric=true` - use this for types that support arithmetic operations, such as ints and floats.
  * `Stringer=true` - use this to include the `String()` method (and related); omit this if you prefer to provide your own.
+ * `Mutable=true` - use this to include mutation methods; omit this if you need immutable collections.

 See [Arithmetic operators](https://golang.org/ref/spec#Arithmetic_operators) and [Comparison operators](https://golang.org/ref/spec#Comparison_operators).